Most lawyers are familiar with their ethical obligation to limit their fees to reasonable amounts.

 Potential Pain Points

 Law firms use various arrangements to determine their fees, but hourly billing remains the most prevalent.
-Unfortunately, hourly billing and other compensation arrangements can be—and too often are—manipulated beyond the point of reasonableness.
+Unfortunately, hourly billing and other compensation arrangements can be misused, whether erroneously or even intentionally.

 In fact, when the client is solvent and can pay a law firm’s bill, but chooses not to, the dispute usually involves fees and charges the client finds excessive or unnecessary.
 These disputes can be the product of poor communication.